boocockp/leaguetable/design/Ideas.md

 - Clients are more powerful than servers - memory and spare CPU - but still worth optimising
 - If decide to do on server - will all run there on node anyway
 - Could generate html on server for static site
+- Avoid explicit reduce actions

 Entities
 --------

 - You can still have (should have?) domain entities - they are just defined with functions, not mutable fields eg Account
 - A domain functional model can contain many instances of lower level functional models eg General Ledger FM with many Account FMs
+- No explicit repositories and updates

 Use cases